-So many talented, knowledgeable, and experienced people often suffer in their careers due to the lack of this one crucial skill.
+So many talented, knowledgeable, and experienced people often suffer in their careers due to lacking this crucial skill.
 More often than not, people with relatively less expertise are promoted over others because of their ability to speak.
 Soft skills are frequently overlooked in educational institutions as they aren’t considered essential for careers.
 But the fact is that public speaking is an advantage no matter what your career is.
 Can you name a job that requires a lot of public speaking?

-How to make money public speaking?
+How do you make money public speaking?
 Is it even possible?

-A question that I’m often subjected to is how to make money with public speaking, and to be honest, there is no one way to go about it.
-Public speaking careers are plenty and you can leverage your skill to earn in more ways than one.
-There’s an abundance of public speaking opportunities available out there nowadays for all kinds of people and even more opportunities to improve your public speaking skills.
+A question I’m often subjected to is how to make money with public speaking; honestly, there is no one way to go about it.
+Public speaking careers are plentiful, and you can leverage your skills to earn in more ways than one.
+There’s an abundance of public speaking opportunities available for all kinds of people and even more opportunities to improve your public speaking skills.

-Public speaking isn’t just a skill that can give you an edge over others, but you can literally have a public speaking career.
+Public speaking isn’t just a skill that can give you an edge over others; you can literally have a public speaking career.
 Today, there are ample careers that involve speaking as the main objective.
-So why not turn your gift of gab into a full-fledged public speaking career that pays the bills.
+So why not turn your gift of gab into a full-fledged public speaking career that pays the bills?
 It’s certainly possible!

 As expressed in the words of poet and philosopher Ralph Waldo Emerson, “Speech is power: speech is to persuade, to convert, to compel.”
 If you want to learn more, check out this YouTube video by our founder, Danish.